MississaugaCoding/meetup_react_proj/README.md

-### Basic boilerplate code for starting a React app, including Webpack and Babel configurations
+### Bare-bones boilerplate code for starting a React app, including Webpack and Babel configurations

 #### (Handcrafted by Anthony Fadero for Mississauga Coding)